Esri/calcite-app-components/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug
 about: Report a bug in a component
-title: "Bug: "
+title: 'Bug: '
-labels: bug
+labels: bug, 0 - new
-assignees: ""
+assignees: ''

 ---

 ### Summary